-^{} Students who have taken Mathematics for Commerce in Year I must substitute for Mathematics II a General Option plus one subject chosen from the list of Economics Options in Rule 16.

-With the permission of the Head of School this subject may be replaced by 15.102 Economics II.
+\ Students who have taken Mathematics for Commerce in Year 2 must substitute for Mathematics II two Economics Options (see Rule 16). † With the permission of the Head of School this subject may be replaced by 15.102 Economics II.

-t With the permission of the Head of School this subject may be replaced by 15.103 Economics III.
-For entry to 15.173 Economics IIIM students must have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.911 Mathematics II or 10.921 Higher Mathematics II.

-[§] Students may satisfy the requirements of both Economics Options I and II by passing 10.112 Pure Mathematics III or 10.912 Mathematics III.
+15.102 Economics II.
+With the permission of the Head of School this subject may be replaced by 15.103 Economics III.
+For entry to 15.173 Economics IIIM students must have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.921 Higher Mathematics II.
+Students may satisfy the requirements of both Economics Options I and II by passing 10.112 Pure Mathematics III or 10.912 Mathematics III.
 The Economics Options I and II will be chosen from the list of subjects in Rule 16.
 Before choosing these subjects students should consult the Head of the School of Economics.